 At the end of the peninsula is an archaeological site, the Grotte di Catullo.
-You can enter to visit the ancient ruins of a Roman villa dating back to 1 B.C for 14 euros!
+You can enter to visit the ancient ruins of a Roman villa dating back to the 1st century B.C. for 14 euros!

 Best Parking: Parcheggio Lungolago Diaz, Lungolago Armando Diaz, 25019 Sirmione BS

 This lot is very near to the town center, so it can be difficult to find a space but worth a try!
 It’s 2.50 euros per hour and you pay ahead at a machine where you input your targa, meaning license plate.

 From the lemon-adorned house numbers to the relaxation chairs on the marina, Limone Sul Garda, on Lake Garda’s western shore, evokes a positive and relaxing ambiance.
 The same words keep coming to mind when attempting to describe Limone – cheerful, sunny, and happy!

 As you leave the small but bustling town center, the excitement of exploration comes over you.
 Limone is a web of tiny streets weaving up and down, east to west, and dispersing into tiny alcoves or mysterious passageways leading you to a new place.

 Ascending the town, you’ll notice on the ground another local and endearing touch – a tile with brightly painted lemons leading you to the Limonaia del Castel, a playground for citrus lovers.

 This beautiful citrus-growing sanctuary is another maze of sweetly-scented fruit trees with panoramic views of Lake Garda and Limone’s rooftops.